yaqwsx/KiKit/doc/cli.md

       or a name of built-in templates (currently only one is one - `default`).
       See [template documentation](present.md) for more information about templates.

+## Modify commands

+- `kikit modify references --show/--hide --pattern <pattern> <board>` hide or show all references on the board matching a regular pattern.